 The Astive Toolkit Project

 Astive Toolkit (ATK) was designed to overcome the complexity of building custom voice applications on Asterisk PBX.
-ATK, uses Asterisk's AGI and AMI to create powerful interactive menus with Java.
-Most of the ATK functionalities can be replaced to allow third-parties implementations or services.
+ATK, uses Asterisk’s AGI and AMI to create powerful interactive menus with Java.
+Most of ATK functions can be replaced to allow third-parties implementations or services.

 ATK makes creating voice applications easier for developers, however, it is important to have a good Asterisk foundation.
 To learn some key concepts and get up and running, check out the following tutorials:

 - How to get ATK up and running

 - Exploring the capabilities of the Menu API

 - Maven 3.x.x+

 - Git (optional)

 To download and build ATK perform the following steps in your console: